 Go to the Material Palette pane.
-Click on the arrow next to /stage/ materiallibrary to open up this area.
-Scroll through the material gallery on the left of the palette and drag five Principled Shader materials into the materiallibrary working area.
+Click on the arrow next to /stage/materiallibrary to open up this area.
+Scroll through the material gallery on the left of the palette and drag a Principled Shader materials into the materiallibrary working area.

-Rename the five materials furdude\body\mat, furdude\eyeball\mat, furdude\eyelid\mat, furdude\teeth\mat, and furdude\tongue\mat.
+Go to the Network view and Alt-drag this material to create four more.
+Rename the five materials body\mat, eyeball\mat, eyelid\mat, teeth\mat, and tongue\mat.
 You can also see the materials in the Scene Graph Tree.